Last Updated on July 26, 2022 by Shaun Snapp

-- After spending many years reviewing IT analysts’ work, I began to wonder if any IT analyst firm was producing non-corrupt work.
+- After many years of reviewing IT analysts’ work, I wondered if any IT analyst firm was producing non-corrupt work.

-- I review and rate some of the best known IT analysts.
+- I review and rate some of the best-known IT analysts in this article.

-Back in 2013, when we began researching Gartner at Brightwork Research & Analysis, and what we found was shocking.
-Gartner was clearly corrupt and followed no research rules.
-At this time, we had not spent much time analyzing the other IT analysts.
-However, as time has passed, after having reviewed more and more material from IT analysts large problems at all of these IT analysts came into focus.
-The studies by IT analysts referenced by software vendors were rigged to meet the software vendor’s specification.
-You will find our observations of the work of some of the best-known IT analysts.
+In 2013, I found it shocking when I began researching Gartner to prepare a book on the company.
+It became apparent that Gartner was not only not performing research, but that Gartner was extremely corrupt.
+At this time, I had not spent much time analyzing the other IT analysts.
+However, as time passed, and after reviewing more and more material from IT analysts, large problems at all of these IT analysts came into focus.
+The studies by IT analysts referenced by software vendors were rigged to meet the software vendor’s specifications.

 Our References for This Article